 In addition, consider running some user-generated content campaigns, such as unboxing videos and video reviews, as these tend to perform amazingly on social channels and garner lots of engagement.

 9. Use More Photos and Videos

-Did you know that we process visuals up to 60,000 times faster than text?
-It’s maybe not surprising that visually appealing sites tend to perform SO much better than those filled with ungainly blocks of text.
+Did you know we process visuals up to 60,000 times faster than text?
+It’s not surprising that visually appealing sites perform SO much better than those filled with ungainly blocks of text.

-And it also goes a long way to explain the explosive rise of video on the web in recent years, not only in people’s personal browsing behavior but also in the marketing world.
+It also goes a long way to explain the explosive rise of video on the web in recent years, not only in people’s browsing behavior but also in the marketing world.
 2021 research shows that video content has an engagement rate of 92% – that is BIG!